 "This breed is one that lacks a lot of genetic diversity, which means it's very important to screen for a reputable breeder carefully when adopting a kitten," Marks says.

 The history of the Singapura remains a bit controversial.
-The original story is that two American breeders, Hal and Tommy Meadows, claimed to have found three kittens of this breed roaming the streets of Singapore, and brought them back to the U.S. where they continued breeding them.
+The original story, according to The Progressive Singapura Cat Club, is that two American breeders, Hal and Tommy Meadows, claimed to have found three kittens of this breed roaming the streets of Singapore.
+They brought them back to the U.S., where they continued breeding them.

-Regardless of the cats’ true origins, Singapore decided to embrace the Singapura as a mascot, cementing the breed as a beloved cultural symbol.
-Breed registration organizations also largely recognize Singapura as a natural breed.
+Singapore decided to embrace the Singapura as a mascot, cementing the breed as a beloved cultural symbol.
+Breed registration organizations also largely recognize Singapura as a natural breed, though some believe the cats were bred intentionally for their size and looks.

-- Singapura is the Malaysian word for “Singapore,” where the cat is purported to have originated.
+- Singapura is the Malaysian word for "Singapore," or "Lion City," where the cat is purported to have originated.

-- The average Singapura litter consists of only 2–3 kittens, which is part of the reason the breed remains rare.
+- The average Singapura litter consists of only two or three kittens, which is part of the reason the breed remains rare.